MetaLoco: Universal Quadrupedal Locomotion with Meta-Reinforcement Learning and Motion Imitation: Preliminaries

-Expanding on the concept of the meta-learner as a contextual policy, a natural architectural choice is an RNN, which ingests a history of states, actions, and rewards, encoding this information in its hidden state $h_t$.
-This method, known as working memory meta-RL, was introduced concurrently by \citet{duan2016rl} and \citet{wang2016learning}.
-These studies demonstrated that an RNN trained on interrelated environments with a model-free RL algorithm can implement a new RL algorithm through its recurrent dynamics.
-The rationale behind the use of RNNs is that learning can occur within new environments even if the network weights are frozen, as previously evidenced by \citet{hochreiter2001learning}.
+A suitable architectural choice for a meta-learner policy is a Recurrent Neural Network (RNN) architecture, which processes a history of states, actions, and rewards, encoding this information in its hidden state $h_t$.
+This method, known as \emph{working-memory meta-RL}, was introduced concurrently by \citet{duan2016rl} and \citet{wang2016learning}.
+Their studies demonstrate that an RNN trained on interrelated environments using a model-free RL algorithm can implement a learning procedure in a new environment through its recurrent dynamics, without the need to adjust network weights~\citep{hochreiter2001learning}.
+However, the adoption of working-memory meta-RL has primarily been limited to simulation due to practical challenges.
+Specifically, including the previous reward into the policy input poses obstacles for HW deployment.
+In this work, we modify working-memory meta-RL as detailed in \Cref{sec: method} to facilitate deployment on HW.

-However, working-memory meta-RL has largely been confined to simulation due to practical challenges.
-Specifically, including the previous reward in input to the policy complicates hardware deployment.
-In our motion imitation formulation, computing the reward during hardware deployment would necessitate a reference, which, in turn, requires knowledge of the robot's kinematic and dynamic parameters.
-This conflicts with our goal of achieving quadruped-agnostic control, hence we decided not to feed the reward in input to our policies.
-Moreover, we adopt the meta-episodic setting proposed by \citet{duan2016rl}, which preserves the hidden state across $K$ episodes of interaction with an environment.
-This setting encourages the recurrent agent to automatically learn exploration and perform well within the first $K$ episodes of interaction with a new environment.